-1.Water towards the center of the lake tends to be cleaner.
-Keep this in mind when filling the hot tub.

-2. Start generator and turn main breaker on.

-3. Turn on HOT TUB breaker and hottub fill breaker and Water pump breaker(s).

-4.Go to main hot tub control access, OPEN FILL/DRAIN VALVE located under tub, open BLEEDER VALVE on top rim of hottub (small black bleeder unscews to release air).
-(Fill/drain valves are blue and red.)

-5. Set tub to fill by flipping switch (under tub marked FILL to fill.
-Turn on the master power switch above to turn on the Fill Pump.

-6.Once tub is full - turn the circulation pump on for 1 minute before closing the fill/drain valve and bleed valve.

-7. Ensure hot tub heater is turned on using thermostat.
+- 1. Water towards the center of the lake tends to be cleaner.
+Keep this in mind when filling the hot tub. - 2.
+Start generator and turn main breaker on. - 3.
+Turn on HOT TUB breaker and hot tub fill breaker and Water pump breaker(s). - 4.Go to main hot tub control access, OPEN FILL/DRAIN VALVE located under tub, open BLEEDER VALVE on top rim of hot tub (small black bleeder unscrews to release air).
+(Fill/drain valves are blue or red.) - 5.
+Set tub to fill by flipping switch (under tub marked FILL to fill.
+Turn on the master power switch above to turn on the Fill Pump. - 6.Once tub is full turn the circulation pump on for 1 minute before closing the fill/drain valve and bleed valve. - 7.
+Ensure hot tub heater is turned on using thermostat.
 Confirm hot exhaust is blowing out of the heater.

+FILL and DRAIN Valve

+Some Boats fill and drain valve look different but will be labeled Fill/Drain